alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 ## Second Normal Form
 ### What is 2NF?
 The whole key.
 This means that every non-key attribute (every field that isn’t the primary key) depends on all the parts of the key.
 If a table has only one primary key and satisfies 1NF then the table automatically satisfies 2NF.
 This is the best case scenario for a test question.
-It saves so much time when you’re taking the test.
+It saves so much time for that answer. <br>
 But let’s say we have a composite [primary key](https://en.wikipedia.org/wiki/Compound_key) which, despite what a candidate once told me during an interview, is possible.
 2NF says we should be sure that no non-key field depends on only part of our composite key.
 ### What does violating 2NF look like?
 Without loss of generality, let’s assume our composite key has two fields in our table that tracks cat weights: bad_2nf_cat_weight